 - Assorted food coloring 4-pack (if you are looking for natural food dye alternatives, check out those ideas!)

-- Pour the mixture into individual egg carton cups, filling each about a third to halfway full
+Divide the mixture by pouring into individual egg carton cups, filling each about a third to halfway full.

-- Add five to 10 drops food coloring to each cup, mixing in thoroughly.
+Add five to 10 drops food coloring to each cup, mixing in thoroughly with a craft stick.
 To reach a more vibrant color, you may need to add more drops of food coloring.

 Psst…if you want to use the watercolor paint immediately, it still works!
 It just will be a watery paint consistency.
 Be sure to let them dry overnight before you store them!